sukamenev/iris_contest_native/README.md

 ## Original tools inside my project

-I created a great library in Python [iglobal.py](src/iglobal.py) that allows you to work with globals in an object-oriented way.
+I created a usefull library in Python [iglobal.py](src/iglobal.py) that allows you to work with globals in an object-oriented way.

 ```
 node = good.node('index1', 'index2')